 When determining the cost per square foot of a garage, it's best to work from the ground up.

-The first cost you'll need to estimate is the foundation beneath the unit, which is determined by what climate you live in.
+The first cost you'll need to estimate is the foundation of the unit, which is determined by what climate you live in.
 In areas where the ground doesn't freeze, homeowners can get away with building their garages on a concrete slab poured right on grade.
 In parts of the country where frost permeates, it's probably a better idea to have a foundation with a footer below the frost line and the slab poured between concrete walls.

 The size of the foundation determines estimated cost, as most companies charge between $2.50 to $4.50 per square foot laid.
 Of course if land needs to be excavated to lay the foundation, the bill is significantly higher, so it's best to call around and get a number of local estimates.